 Understanding your Internal Map

-Through our 5 senses we receive information from the world, code and store it internally in our own unique way.
-These internal codes affect the way we react to others, and the way we think and feel.
+Through our 5 senses, we receive information from the world, code and store it internally in our own unique way.
+These internal codes affect the way we react to others and the way we think and feel.
 Understanding yourself becomes easier when you become aware of how you code and store the information you gather around you.

-As life happens around us, our nervous system receives a large amount of data every second, 2 million bits of information to be exact.
+As life happens around us, our nervous system receives a large amount of data every second, 2 million bits of information, to be exact.
 This information is interpreted via our 5 senses, what we see, hear, feel, taste and smell.

-Generalizations help us do the same things over and over again without having to relearn how we do them, like driving a car or riding a bike.
+Generalizations help us do the same things repeatedly without having to relearn how we do them, like driving a car or riding a bike.
 They also help us relate things we are learning to what we already know.
 Having a bad experience with something may leave us with a negative belief that limits our world.
 An example may be, having a terrible experience within marriage that leaves you believing all marriages are bad.
 The NLP belief change intervention will replace the disempowering belief with a more resourceful one.

 Our state, physiology and our internal maps are all interlinked and affect each other.
 This is why people attract more of the same in their lives, unhappy people more unhappiness and happy people more happiness.
 We will always attract more of what we focus on.

 The way we feel, the way we hold ourselves, and our Internal Representation (map) affect our behaviour that will affect our outcomes.
 Irrelevant of good or bad results, we will always get results.
 NLP equips us to consistently achieve excellent results whenever we want as often as we want.